Dhyakia/OPC_Project04/README.md

 # Usage

-To start the program, simply enter
+In the console, navigate to where torga.py is located en enter :
 ```
 python torga.py
 ```